TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

     on_value_range:
       below: 3.2
       then:
+        - text_sensor.template.publish:
+            id: sleep_state
+            state: "Deep Sleep (low voltage)"
         - script.execute: prepare_for_sleep
 ````

+Note how the *sleep_state* `text_sensor:` is updated *before* the system enters *deep sleep*.

+#### Reading Battery Voltage
+Knowing the current *battery voltage* is crucial for battery-operated devices, and the previously discussed *automatic deep sleep* on *low voltage* is just one example.
+Displaying *battery icons* and status texts are other use cases.

+To actually get a *solid battery voltage reading* requires some processing which is also taken care of by this sensor.
+Here is what the remaining code does:

+* **Automatic Deep Sleep:** `on_value_range:` defines the threshold and executes the script to invoke *deep sleep*.
-`on_value:` makes sure two more "virtual" battery sensors update, one of which shows the battery state of charge in *percent*, and the other one reports the power mode: *USB* or *Battery*.
+* **Automatic Update:** `on_value:` makes sure dependent sensors are updated whenever the battery voltage changes, one of which shows the battery state of charge in *percent*, and the other one reports the power mode: *USB* or *Battery*.
+* **Filters:** the *battery sensor* is really a simple *ADC GPIO* that measures the battery voltage across a *voltage divider*. `filters:` processes the raw readings to create a stable battery voltage.
+It first uses `multiply:` to account for the voltage divider.
+The factor is *2.0*.
+For accurate readings, you should double-check your battery voltage, and make slight adjustments.
+In my case, the required factor was *2.04*.
+There are always slight variations in resistor values.
+Since the sensor frequently produces *voltage spikes*, a `quantile:` filter is used to cut off any value that is not in the bottom *25%* of values, effectively removing sudden positive spikes.
+Make sure you switch the *ADC* to `attenuation: 12dB`, or else your readings will be clipped, and you always measure a voltage around *1V*.

+The *battery voltage sensor* is crucial for updating icons and status text, so `update_interval:` is set to *1s*. *ESPHome* sends updates over the network to *Home Assistant* only when the battery voltage really changes.
+Increasing the *update interval* is not recommended as it would increase the *lag time* when you connect or disconnect the device to *USB power*.

+If you want to minimize network traffic, you can switch the sensor to `internal: true`.
+You then miss out on the advanced voltage logging and analysis capabilities of *Home Assistant*, though.

+#### Battery Status and Percentage
+The *raw battery voltage* is picked up by two sensors:

-Both are derived from the *ADC sensor* above.
-Battery mode is a simple `text_sensor:` that translates a voltage reading into a status text:
+*battery_status* is a `text_sensor:` that translates a voltage reading into a status text:

 ````
 text_sensor: